valueflows/valueflows/docs/introduction/flows.md

 * vf:deliver-service - new service produced and delivered (a service implies that an agent actively receives the service)
 * vf:transfer-all-rights - give full (in the human realm) rights and responsibilities to another agent, without transferring physical custody
 * vf:transfer-custody - give physical custody and control of a resource, without full accounting or ownership rights
-* vf:transfer-complete - give full rights and responsibilities plus physical custody
+* vf:transfer - give full rights and responsibilities plus physical custody
 * vf:move - change location and possibly identifier, if location is part of the identification, of a resource with no change of agent rights or possession
 * vf:raise - adjusts a quantity up based on a beginning balance or inventory count
 * vf:lower - adjusts a quantity down based on a beginning balance or inventory count